achepakovich/1800_202510_DTC05/README.md

 ## Contributors

-- Hi, my name is **Ben Le** I'm excited about this project because it helps people combat rising prices and enjoy life more.
+- Hi, my name is **Ben Le** I'm excited about this project because it helps people combat rising prices and enjoy life.
+Fun fact: I play the piano and my fav artist is Yann Tiersen
-- **DTC-05** - BCIT CST Student, Frontend enthusiast with a knack for creative design.
-Fun fact: Has a collection of over 50 houseplants.

 ---